 On 21.04.2007, around 5:30 PM, as soon as the marriage procession reached the courtyard, Bhagwan Singh fired celebratory gunshots from a licensed gun.
 The pellets struck 5; 2 succumbed to their injuries.
 The shots were fired towards the roof and were not aimed at any of the victims.

 “The facts and circumstances of the instant case, however, do not permit to draw such a conclusion.
 It was an unfortunate case of misfiring.
-Bhagwan, of course, cannot absolve himself of the conclusion that he carried a loaded gun at a crowded place where his own guests had gathered to attend the marriage ceremony.
+Bhagwan, of course, cannot absolve himself of the conclusion, he carried a loaded gun at a crowded place where his own guests had gathered to attend the marriage ceremony.
 He did not take any reasonable safety measure like to fire the shot in the air or towards the sky, rather he invited full risk and aimed the gun towards the roof and fired the shot.
-He was expected to know that pellets could cause multiple gunshot injuries to the nearby persons even if a single shot was fired.
+He was expected to know, pellets could cause multiple gunshot injuries to the nearby persons even if a single shot was fired.

 Incidents of celebratory firing are regretfully rising, for they are seen as a status symbol.
 A gun licensed for self-protection or safety and security of crops and cattle cannot be fired in celebratory events, it being a potential cause of fatal accidents.
 Such like misuse of fire arms convert a happy event to a pall of gloom.